-Scott Bossman: You might be spoiling them but no I think it's really engaged the community honestly and that's cool to see.
+Scott Bossman: I think it's really engaged the community honestly and that's cool to see.
 So I hear on calls all the time people are excited about those.

 Mark: All right great.
 So I have to pick on Mimi more, Erik and Tate to come on more.